 import os

-from tempfile import mkdtemp as mkdtemp_orig, gettempdir
+from tempfile import mkdtemp as mkdtemp_orig

 from shutil import Error, copy2, copystat, rmtree